abryan1811/MelodyNest/testing.md

     - Ongoing bug that will need fixing in the future.
 Cannot find out how to code in a fix to delete files as a user deletes from the system with the GridFS system.
 Will continue to look into.
 But currently a housekeeping task for developer in the meantime.

+- Sometimes music downloads slowly on heroku

+    - This would be fixed by purchasing a higher subscription, as you get access to more resources.
+E.G advanced gives the opportunity to "Run high traffic, low latency apps" and "autoscaling".

 ## User opinions